 Bring a book with you.
 You’ll appreciate it and can swap it out with others on the trip, while also using our compact library that we bring (which contains literature pertinent to the particular trek area).

 Bring snacks for in-between meals, and for longer ski days.
 You’ll appreciate having a snack even if you normally don’t snack between meals.
 You will eat a lot more on trip, putting salt on food, using more sugar in tea and coffee.
 Your body burns a lot of fuel in the mountains, keeping warm, ascending and descending, skiing with your pack.
 If you normally don’t eat salt and sugar on your foods at home, we’ll encourage you to while on trek.
 You’ll acclimatize better when you are more hydrated.
 It’s nice to bring a snack to share with the group as well that comes from your area of the world (or just one of your favorites).
-Do bring snack bars, and some drink powder for your water bottles and/or water bladder.
+Do bring snack bars.

 Good quality ones for strong UV light at altitude (ask us).
 Optionally bring an extra pair in case you break a pair, and also for low visibility (clear or yellow lens).
 Luke’s Choice: Julbo Skydome